 13. Hope for the best, but plan for the worst.
 Document everything; never fight alone; form a team to face this; call your family together tell them what is going on; call supporters together and share your pain.
 All of these will help empower you.

 14. It is important to name the abuse and the abusers.
 Surface the issue.
 Say the names to those who will listen.
 Let it be known that you will not go quietly.
-Remember tell them you have talked to me.
-Build up inner resources,( spend as much time praying about it as talking about it)
+Build up inner resources (spend as much time praying about it as talking about it.)

 You may find that mediation, safe passage, negotiation are unheard or unwelcome concepts in fellowships that expect blind, dumb, obedience to church rules applied and interpreted by church officials..
-Part of the whole resistance thing is to send the message that your mad as hell and not going to take it any more.
-If you can’t get the church to negotiate ‘safe passage you may need raise the level of your resistance till they are ready to talk.
+Part of the whole resistance thing is to send the message that you’re mad as hell and not going to take it anymore.
+If you can’t get the church to negotiate ‘safe passage’ you may need raise the level of your resistance till they are ready to talk.